'King B' Henri Toivonen: The death of a star and WRC's jaw-dropping category

 As the song says about love and marriage, they could have been made for one another.
 Henri Toivonen and the Group B rally cars of the mid-1980s seemed to share the same destiny and, together, produced some of the most fiery displays of driving ever seen on the world rally stage.
 Sadly, it was that very destiny which was also to take both of them away from us.

-It is hard to say when Group B was horn.
+It is hard to say when Group B was born.
 It was towards the end of ’79 that manufacturers started talks with FlSA about a new set of regulations governing production cars that were raced and rallied.
 The problem with the old regulations was they had been gradually turned on their head.
 From being a set of tuning levels to which the competitor could elevate his standard production car, each level had become a separate entrance.

 Thus specials like the Lancia Stratos, the Audi Quattro and the Vauxhall Chevette HSR went directly into the highest level, Group 4, and only 400 models had to be produced.
 Also, the old regulations allowed large freedoms in some areas and none in others, so changes were definitely required.

-Manufacture’s wanted exciting cars but not have to build very many of them.
+Manufacturers wanted exciting cars but not have to build very many of them.
 Arguments broke out, for while nearly all agreed that Group A, the new ‘standard’ class, needed a minimum limit of 5000 per annum, for Group B there were many opinions.
 The Germans wanted 2000 units, the French and British 200, and the Italians just 20.
-Eventually 200 was settled on with just 20 identical cars needed for an `evolution’.
+Eventually 200 was settled on with just 20 identical cars needed for an ‘evolution’.
 This decision came late in 1981, after the initial rules were published at the end of 1980.

 Consequently, not many Group B cars were seen in 1982 where old and new were welcomed equally.
 For 1983, only the new would be accepted.
 So a compromise was made for Group 4 cars to be passed into Group B. Thus, in these interim years, the rally scene did not change very quickly with Quattros, Lancia 037s and Opel Manta 400s leading the way.

 If the birth date of Group B is hard to discern, there’s no difficulty with Henri Toivonen.
-He was born on August 25th, 1956 in jyvaskyla.
+He was born on August 25th, 1956 in Jyvaskyla.
 His father, Pauli, was on the first rungs of a career that would see him win the 1000 Lakes, the Monte and the European Championship in the ’60s.
 Toivonen Senior’s business was importing cars into Finland including Citroen, VW, Porsche and Chrysler.
 It was Chrysler’s little Simca Rally 2 that started Henri’s career and his fast big event was the 1000 Lakes Rally, just before his 19th birthday.

 Henri’s early career was Finnish based and, once his Simca days were over, he took to rallying a Chlysler Avenger.
 He finished fifth on the 1977 1000 Lakes and second on the Arctic Rally the next spring.
-As a result, he got a couple of works drives fbr Citroen in the Portuguese and the Acropolis Rallies in the unwieldy CX 2400 Gil.
+As a result, he got a couple of works drives for Citroen in the Portuguese and the Acropolis Rallies in the unwieldy CX 2400 Gil.
 In Portugal, he had a Group 1 car and made a spectacular exit, while in Greece he was entrusted with a Group 2 car and ran well until retiring with a fractured fuel pipe.
 For the 1000 Lakes, he used a Porsche 911, but the engine only lasted 10 stages.
 To end the year, he finished ninth overall on the MC Rally with his Avenger.

 His career languished in ’79 and he only did a few events.
-On the 1000 Lakes, he had a works Fiat 131 and did fair times considering his lack of competitive driving he was hardly ever out of the fastest five before the inevitable accident.
+On the 1000 Lakes, he had a works Fiat 131 and did fair times considering his lack of competitive driving – he was hardly ever out of the fastest five before the inevitable accident.
 But his style, both behind the wheel and away from it, were attracting attention.
 He retired on the RAC, but when he went home it was with a contract in his pocket to drive the new Sunbeam Lotus.

 Cleared for full-scale competition in April 1979, the Sunbeam was almost the last of the Group 4 cars and it was one of few that actually met the production minimum of 400 cars, but was no supercar like the Lancia Stratos, the 037 or the Quattro.
 It was a straightforward machine with a 2.2-litre engine at the front driving the rear wheels through a live rear axle.